Best Places to Visit in North Shropshire

 Some say this is the quietest part of Shropshire and it’s easy to see why.
 Wander through a landscape of meres and mosses, full of wildlife and mile upon mile of calm canals that link Market Drayton and Whitchurch in the east to Oswestry in the west.

-North Shropshire approaches North Wales just past Oswestry and then slides across the north of the county featuring five distinctly different market towns and a scattering of pretty villages including Whittington.
+North Shropshire features five distinctly different market towns and a scattering of pretty villages including Whittington.

 Park Hall was renowned as an army camp until the 1970s but now the area is home to a great family attraction.
 Park Hall Countryside Experience – This award winning farm attraction lets you get close enough to give a rabbit a cuddle and also has activities to keep every member of the family occupied.
 Getting lost each summer in Maisie’s Maize Maze could keep Nanna and Grandad busy while the rest of the family could be watching the pig races or milking a cow.
 While here don’t miss the wartime Trenches Experience and Welsh Guards Museum.

 Head further into North Shropshire, towards Ellesmere, and stop at our quintessential English Village, Whittington.
 With its ruined castle and moat, is an essential stop on your Shropshire day out.
-Whittington Castle .
-Remember the legend of Dick Whittington and his cat?
+Whittington Castle – Remember the legend of Dick Whittington and his cat?
 No sign of them now but the castle is still owned by the village community.
-The grounds buzz with historic re-enactments throughout the summer and be there in October for the spookiest ghost tours.
-Don’t miss the Whittington International Chamber Music Festival in spring either.
+The grounds buzz with historic re-enactments throughout the summer.
+Don’t miss the Whittington Music Festival in spring either.